LaunchCode-Education-Archived/cs50x-live/how-to-take-this-class/README.md

 Tasks are given specific names, which tell you (the student) how you should complete that task.
 Below is a glossary of those task names, and what they mean:

-###Task Glossary
+###Task / Resource Glossary
 * **Follow-Along**: Follow along with an instructor as he/she implements a program.
 As you watch the video, type your own personal copy of the program.
-* **Exercise**: A short exercise students should complete that will help reinforce a specific concept or skill.
+* **Do**: These are tasks that require students to actively create something on their own, most commonly by completing a short exercise designed to reinforce a specific concept or skill.
-* **Watch Video**: These are lectures, shorts, and other types of videos that will go over specific topics.
+* **Watch**: These are lectures, shorts, and other types of videos that will go over specific topics.
 * **Read**: These tasks most commonly ask students to read notes from a portion of a lecture, or an additional resource.

 ###In Class